Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 #### What are Coroutines<br>
 In general, Coroutines are computer program components that generalize subroutines for non-preemptive  multitasking<sup>[1]</sup>, by allowing execution to be suspended and resumed.<br>

-In Unity, Coroutines are a type of methods which can pause execution, save state, then yield controll back to Unitys game loop, so later in time (usually in the next frame) the coroutine can continue execution where it "left off".<br>
+In Unity, Coroutines are a type of methods which can pause execution, save state, then yield control back to Unitys game loop, so later in time (usually in the next frame) the coroutine can continue execution where it "left off".<br>

 <sub><sup>[1]</sup> Cooperative multitasking, also known as non-preemptive multitasking, is a style of computer multitasking in which the operating system never initiates a context switch from a running process to another process.
 Instead, processes voluntarily yield control periodically or when idle or logically blocked.</sub>